Mavigsm/smart_read/README.md

 # smart_read

-A smart file reader based on std::fstream (cpp), and std.file (dlang)
+A smart file reader based on std::fstream (cpp), and std.stdio (dlang)